Elizadev41/Pong-game/README.md

 - index.html sets up the page and canvas
 - style.css styles the game frame and page
 - script.js contains the full game logic
+-
+# Note
-- p5play.js is included in the project folder from earlier work, though the current version of the game runs from script.js
+p5play.js was used in earlier versions but has been removed as the current game uses custom canvas JavaScript